mattmilburn/strapi-plugin-permalinks/README.md

 * [Roadmap](#roadmap)

 ## <a id="features"></a>✨ Features
-* Use a custom field type to manage a chain of URL paths to build a unique permalink.
+* Use a custom field to manage a chain of URL paths to build a unique permalink.
 * Nested relationships for content types.
 * Parent/child relations can use different collection types.
+* Customize which content types should use permalinks.
 * Child relations automatically sync when parents change.
+* Include optional button to copy the permalink to your clipboard.
+* Supports localization with the `i18n` Strapi plugin.

 ## <a id="installation"></a>💎 Installation
 ```bash